 If you are deciding between a technical advisor and a fractional CTO, the fastest way to get clarity is to describe where your company is right now and what is blocking it.
 I offer both engagement shapes.
 The full scope and pricing for each is at fractional CTO services.
 For the broader cost context, fractional CTO cost in 2026 covers the full market range by stage.

-When you are ready, send me a short description of your situation and I will tell you which shape fits, including whether it is neither and you should hire internally instead.
+When you are ready, book a free strategy call and tell me what is happening.
+I will tell you which shape fits — including whether it is neither, and you should hire internally instead.